jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 We present an implementation of some iterations of the algorithm.
 Only for practical purposes and to get a better hands-on understanding.
 Perhaps not the most efficient implementation.
 But it should be helpful to improve the understanding of the algorithm.

 {% highlight python%}
+import numpy as np
-def plotConvergence(N,C, u_0):
+from matplotlib import pyplot as plt #necessary libraries def plotConvergence(N,C, u_0):
     #N is the number of iterations that we wish to make
     #u_0 the initial vector